mefury/t3rn-v2-script/README.md

 - System update and installation of dependencies
 - Download of the latest t3rn executor binary
+- Version selection from the last 5 releases
 - Configuration of environment variables
 - Setting up and starting the executor
 - Clean removal of previous installations (if any)
 - **Auto-restart** functionality that restarts the executor if it crashes

+### Version Selection

+The script allows you to choose which version of the executor to install:
+- By default, it installs the latest version
+- Optionally, you can select from the last 5 available versions
+- Each version is displayed with its release tag for easy identification

 ### Auto-Restart Feature